 Applicants should apply prior to the beginning of each semester.

-Students hired to grade in the fall wishing to continue from fall to spring need not reapply in the spring, however, they must email Amy Holbrook to notify her of their wish to be considered for the spring whether for the same same course and/or instructor.
+Hired students who wish to continue grading from one semester to the next need not reapply.
+However, they must email Amy Holbrook to notify her of their wish to be considered for the following semester whether for the same or a different course and/or instructor.
 Rehires are not guaranteed.

 The Economics Department strives to place all qualified applicants; however, it is not always possible.

 If you are interested in applying for a position as an ECON grader/TA, please first complete the Grading Application Supplemental information Google form, linked here.

 The ECON grader/TA position will be posted on the College’s internal job board, Workable Referrals, in the month (minimum) prior to the term being hired for.
 Therefore, please check back here for the link during January term to apply for a spring position or in August to apply for a fall position.